 East Devon RDA (EDRDA) volunteers receive just as much pleasure from the classes as the riders.
 Each rider is assigned side-walkers and a horse leader in order to encourage and direct them to follow the coaching provided by the instructor.

 To fully understand and professionally care for our riders, we maintain a progressive training plan for all volunteers.
-We run on Thursdays with five classes each lasting half an hour.
-There are up to three riders per class which can require three volunteers per rider, depending on their disability.
+We run on Thursdays and Fridays with three classes each afternoon lasting half an hour.
+There are up to four riders per class which can require three volunteers per rider, depending on their disability.

 Our horses are carefully chosen according to their temperament and suitability for our riders.
 We are fortunate to own a caring and lovable pony called Blue Jack, who everyone adores.

-The other horses ridden - May, Apollo and Barney from Hitts Barton.
+The other horses ridden - May, Apollo and Seamus from Hitts Barton and Sparky belonging to Tracey & Sarah.